roflmao/docker-elasticsearch-curator/readme.md

-# docker-elasticsearch-curator
+# docker-elasticsearch-curator4

-This only job executed by the docker built from this repository is to clean the elastic search logstash history leaving only a configurable amount of days worth of logging in the system.
-The job runs in the specified interval.
+This Dockerfile is based on [visity/docker-elasticsearch-curator](https://github.com/visity/docker-elasticsearch-curator).
+It has been updated to work with Curator 4, which allows you to configure Curator with two config files:

+1. `config/curator.yml`: the [Curator config file](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/configfile.html) in which the base configuration of Curator is stored
+2. `config/actionfile.yml`: the [Curator action file](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actionfile.html) in which all all index-filters and actions are defined

-It can be run as follows:
+When you have created your config files, you can run the container as follows:

-	docker run -d -e INTERVAL_IN_HOURS=24 -e OLDER_THAN_IN_DAYS="10" --link es1:elasticsearch visity/elasticsearch-curator
+	docker run -d -e INTERVAL_IN_HOURS=24 -v /your/local/config_dir:/opt/config --link es1:elasticsearch <image_name>

+This will run the specified actions in every X hours, where X is the value you've given to `INTERVAL_IN_HOURS`.

-where **es1** is the name of the elasticsearch container and
+The link value **es1** is the name of the elasticsearch container.

-* **INTERVAL\_IN\_HOURS**: The amount of time between two curator runs
-* **OLDER\_THAN\_IN\_DAYS**: Indicates all logs with a date exceeding this age can be deleted.